ecueva1375/Capstone/README.md

 ```

-Deploying and Hosting Full Stack Movie Casting Agency API
+## Deploying and Hosting Full Stack Movie Casting Agency API

-Getting Started on Heroku
+**Getting Started on Heroku**
-1.- Create an account on Heroku
+1. Create an account on Heroku
 	https://signup.heroku.com/

-2- Download the Heroku CLI (Command Line Interface) in order to run commands from the terminal that enable us to create a Heroku application and manage it.
+2. Download the Heroku CLI (Command Line Interface) in order to run commands from the terminal that enable us to create a Heroku application and manage it.
 	https://devcenter.heroku.com/categories/command-line

-Deployment Configuration
+**Deployment Configuration**
-1.- Update requirements file
+1. Update requirements file
 	pip freeze > requirements.txt

-2.- All environment variables of the api must be configured in setup.sh, including authentication.
+2. All environment variables of the api must be configured in setup.sh, including authentication.

-3.- Install gunicorn
+3. Install gunicorn
 	pip install gunicorn

-4.- Create the file Procfile.
+4. Create the file Procfile.
 This file contains the following line:
 	web: gunicorn app:app

-Deploy and Test
+### Deploy and Test

-1.- Create Heroku app
+1. Create Heroku app

  	heroku create casting-agency-ec --buildpack heroku/python

-2.- Add git remote for Heroku to local repository
+2. Add git remote for Heroku to local repository

 	git remote add casting https://git.heroku.com/casting-agency-ec.git

-3.- Add postgresql add on for our database
+3. Add postgresql add on for our database

 	heroku addons:create heroku-postgresql:hobby-dev --app casting-agency-ec

-4.- Check your configuration variables in Heroku
+4. Check your configuration variables in Heroku

 	heroku config --app casting-agency-ec

-5.- Fix the settings on Heroku
+5. Fix the settings on Heroku
 In the browser, the Heroku Panel accesses the application settings.
 We revealed the config variables and all the required environment variables for the project were added.

-6.- Push it
+6. Push it
 	git push casting main

-14.- Run migrations
+7. Run migrations
 Once the app is deployed, run migrations by running:
 	heroku run python manage.py db upgrade --app casting-agency-ec

-15.- Access to the api hosted from Postman
+8. Access to the api hosted from [Postman](https://getpostman.com).
+- Import the postman collection starter/Casting_agency_collection_postman.postman_collection.json.
+- Run each of the collection requests.